 Taking pictures of the area is vital.
 If you are injured and unable to take the pictures yourself, ask someone to help you take them.
 Be sure to take pictures of the areas surrounding the spot where you fell to document possible negligence on the part of the property owner for failure to clear ice or snow.

 Witness testimony is also an important piece of evidence needed to support your claim.
 Family and friends that are with you at the time of the fall can certainly give their testimony, but witness accounts from people unrelated to you will have more merit.
 Ask witnesses to describe what they saw, what level of pain or suffering you showed, and what the conditions were surrounding the area where you fell.

 Once you see your doctor or visit the emergency room, be sure to ask for copies of your x-rays, CT scans, or MRIs as well as your medical assessment forms and diagnosis.
 Be specific when speaking to the doctor when asked how your injury occurred.
 Include the fact that you slipped on ice or snow so it becomes part of your medical record.
 Your injuries must be the direct result of your slip and fall on the ice or snow to result in a successful claim.

-If you or someone you know has been injured in a slip and fall accident, the experienced Philadelphia personal injury lawyers at Galfand Berger LLP can help you claim the compensation you may be entitled to receive.
+If you or someone you know has been injured in a slip and fall accident, the experienced Philadelphia premises liability lawyers at Galfand Berger LLP can help you claim the compensation you may be entitled to receive.
 Call us at 1-800-222-USWA (8792), or contact us online to schedule a consultation today.
 Our offices are located in Philadelphia, Allentown, Lancaster, and Reading, Pennsylvania and we serve clients throughout Southeastern Pennsylvania and New Jersey.